Optimized numerical gradient and Hessian estimation for variational quantum algorithms: Conclusion

-For the \emph{same} number of sampling copies, this is in contrast to the recently popular parameter-shift rule, which estimates gradients and Hessians with sampling errors that are asymptotically independent of the circuit-qubit number.
-We showed that this consequently requires an exponentially-increasing number of sampling copies with the qubit number in order for the parameter-shift estimators to overtake the corresponding optimally-tuned ones in sampling performance.
-A fundamental reason is that for a fixed number of sampling copies, the asymptotic independence of the qubit number in the parameter-shift-rule sampling errors equivalates to component estimators not scaling closely with the gradient- and Hessian-component magnitude orders for large circuit sizes.
-Hence, while the absence of finite-difference approximation errors with the parameter-shift rule is a commonly sought-after characteristic, optimally-tuned (generalized)~finite-difference estimators still present a much more feasible sampling strategy on practical NISQ devices.
+For the \emph{same} number of sampling copies, this is in contrast to the analytical unscaled parameter-shift rule, which estimates gradients and Hessians with errors that are asymptotically independent of the circuit-qubit number.
+We showed that this consequently requires an exponentially-increasing number of sampling copies with the qubit number in order for the analytical estimators to overtake the corresponding optimally-tuned ones in sampling performance.
+Hence, while the absence of approximation errors with this analytical rule is a commonly sought-after characteristic, optimally-tuned numerical estimators (including the scaled parameter-shift estimators) still present a much more feasible estimation strategy on practical NISQ devices where sampling-copy numbers are finite.